CyrilleB79/NVDAScripts/README.md

 ### globalPlugins/startupOptionWorkaround.py

-This script has been package as an add-on: [Startup option workaround add-on][4]
+This script has been package as an add-on: [Startup option workaround add-on][4] that is itself deprecated.

 With Windows 10 1903 update, NVDA may start after logon even when this is disabled in General settings panel (cf. [#9528][1]).
 This script does not fix the issue.
 However, as a work-around, it unloads NVDA just after startup in the case it should not have started up at all.